MileHacker Logo

 • Passport Validity: At least three months beyond departure from Schengen, not older THAN 10 years, two blank pages.

-• Photos: Recent passport-sized photos for applying for a visa.
+• Photos: A current passport-sized photos for visa applications.

-• Proof of Funds: Evidence of proof of funds (bank statements, credit card limits).
+• Proof of Funds: Evidence of sufficient money (bank statements, credit card limits).

 • Accommodation confirmation: Hotel bookings, rental agreements, or invitation letter.